seanmckinley/purest/README.md

 rspec -t integration
 ```

 By default, this will run against version 1.1 to 1.11 of the API.
 This is useful for ensuring functionality added/subtracted to this project is programmatically tested against all versions of the API.
+I mostly did this as an exercise, that being said I think it provides a lot of usefulness and if it can be improved let me know (or submit a PR).

 It is worth mentioning, this generates a fair bit of work for your Pure array so...you've been warned.